SingleCycleKing/2015-StayUp/freshman.md

 ##Subjective Item

 ###1.JAVA Basic Question (15 Points)
-- Please consider the follow codes and tell us what will be output.
+- Please consider the follow code and tell us what will be output.
 Tip: Please pay attention to the order of the output.

 ```java